 Early in the morning, visit the majestic Taj Mahal (a UNESCO World Heritage Site) built by Shah Jahan in 1560 in memory of his queen Mumtaz Mahal to enshrine her mortal remains.
 Taj Mahal looks really mesmerizing at the sunrise.

 Reach back at the hotel by late evening.
-Overnight stay will be at hotel in Jaipur.
+Overnight stay will be at the hotel in Jaipur.

 Have a sumptuous breakfast and then set out for exploring the best attractions of Jaipur.
 Visit the historic heritage sites of Jaipur - Hawa Mahal ("Palace of Winds"), a high screen wall built so the women of the royal household could observe street festivals while unseen from the outside.
 Then visit Jantar Mantar (a UNESCO World Heritage Site).
 It is a collection of nineteen architectural astronomical instruments, built by the Rajput king Sawai Jai Singh, and completed in 1738 CE.

-Afterwards visit the City Palace.
-It houses the Maharaja Sawai Man Singh II Museum, and continues to be the home of the Jaipur royal family.
-The palace complex has several buildings, various courtyards, galleries, restaurants and offices of the Museum Trust.
+Afterward, visit the City Palace.
+It houses the Maharaja Sawai Man Singh II Museum and continues to be the home of the Jaipur royal family.
+The palace complex has several buildings, various courtyards, galleries, restaurants, and offices of the Museum Trust.

 Later visit Galtaji Temple (a.k.a.
 Monkey Temple), a prehistoric Hindu pilgrimage site located on the outskirts of the regal city of Jaipur.
-Outlined by the striking Aravalli hills, it consists of several shrines, holy kunds, pavilions and natural springs.
-This majestic temple is situated at the heart of a hilly terrain that is bounded by a beautiful gorge which attracts tourists here every year.
+Outlined by the striking Aravalli hills, it consists of several shrines, holy kinds, pavilions, and natural springs.
+This majestic temple is situated at the heart of a hilly terrain that is bounded by a beautiful gorge that attracts tourists here every year.
 Galtaji Temple was built using pink color sandstone and is a vast temple complex.

 Meals: Breakfast & Dinner